mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 24 - Boolean Coercions/readme.md

 *Booleans should be just True and False*

 > TL;DR: Don't do magic castings to boolean.
-You will regret it on a Friday night.
+You'll regret it on a Friday night.

 # Problems 😔